danielSoler93/nbd_central_docs/_sources/software/alphafold/alphafold.rst.txt

 ::

-    The memory needed for a job depends on the length of the input FASTA sequence.
+    The memory needed for a job depends on the length of the input FASTA sequence and the number of models used.
-    Consider increasing the memory if you are working with a large sequence.
+    Consider increasing the memory if you are working with a large sequence or with all the models.

 .. code-block:: bash